-To ensure appropriate utilization of services, agencies are required to set standards, for Department review through the development and implementation of a Quality Improvement/Quality Assurance plan.
-This plan is to evaluated and submitted to the state to review the effectiveness in achieving the requirements noted in in the Provider Solicitation, as well as incorporate any additional performance measures requested by the Department.
-Additionally, the service needs of the applicant/enrollee are documented in the annual redetermination and the person-centered plan.
-The Department reviews the Plan of Service, assessment, and Reportable Event forms to determine if the plan meets the needs of the participant.
-The Department also evaluates the utilization of services during agency annual audits, as well as through weekly billing audits, and regular data reviews with the use of reports in LTSSMaryland to ensure the provision of services meets Department standards for utilization and identify deficiencies.
+To ensure appropriate utilization of services, agencies are required to set standards through the development and implementation of a QI/QA Plan.
+This Plan, which is submitted to the Department for review and approval, evaluates the effectiveness in achieving the requirements noted in the Provider Solicitation, as well as incorporating any additional performance measures requested by the Department.
+Additionally, the service needs of the applicant/participant are documented in the annual redetermination and the personcentered plan of service (POS).
+The Department reviews the POS, assessment and any reportable events (REs) to determine if the POS meets the needs of the participant.
+The Department also evaluates the utilization of services during annual SPA audits, as well as through weekly billing audits, and regular data reviews with the use of reports in LTSSMaryland to ensure the provision of services meets Department standards for utilization.

-Additionally participant's have case management units identified on their person-centered plan of service (POS) that is reviewed and approved or denied by the Department in LTSSMaryland.
-The State monitors the number of case management units utilized/billed versus the number of case management units on their POS via reports in LTSSMaryland to monitor case management utilization.
+Additionally, participants have case management units identified on their POS, which are reviewed by the Department in LTSSMaryland.
+The State monitors the number of case management units utilized/billed versus the number of case management units on a participant's POS via reports in LTSSMaryland to monitor utilization.